 It's not clear what causes myeloma.

 The myeloma cells continue trying to produce antibodies, as healthy plasma cells do, but the myeloma cells produce abnormal antibodies that the body can't use.
-Instead, the abnormal antibodies (monoclonal proteins, or M proteins) build up in the body and cause problems, such as damage to the kidneys.
+Instead, the abnormal antibodies (monoclonal proteins, or M proteins) build up in the body and cause problems such as damage to the kidneys.
 Cancer cells can also cause damage to the bones that increases the risk of broken bones.

 A connection with MGUS

 Factors that may increase your risk of multiple myeloma include:

 - Male sex.
 Men are more likely to develop the disease than are women.

 - Black race.
 Black people are about twice as likely to develop multiple myeloma as are white people.

 Complications of multiple myeloma include:

 - Frequent infections.
 Myeloma cells inhibit your body's ability to fight infections.

 - Bone problems.
 Multiple myeloma can also affect your bones, leading to bone pain, thinning bones and broken bones.

 - Low red blood cell count (anemia).
 As myeloma cells crowd out normal blood cells, multiple myeloma can also cause anemia and other blood problems.